sendele/compoxure/README.md

 ### Debugging compoxure parsing

-To test the parsing functionality, set Content-Type to `text/compoxure` and POST the template string
+To test the parsing functionality using the browser extension:
+- configuration should have `enableExtension = true`
+- POST the template string with `Content-Type: text/compoxure`